 Note: As almost any game can be speed through, the list below deals only with games that feature specific speedrunning modes or achievements related to speedrunning.

 It's uncertain where the popular hobby of speedrunning games originated from, but ever since the very beginning of gaming there have been players who will take their game to the next level, playing competitively as one would for any sport at a professional level.
-In the nineteen-seventies and eighties, this simply meant getting one's initials tied to the scoreboard of the newest hit arcade game.
+In the late 1970s and 1980s, this simply meant getting one's initials tied to the scoreboard of the newest hit arcade game.
 A few years on, and games were being designed on consoles - to be beaten, rather than played to achieve a high score.
 Many of these games didn't possess the traditional high score systems of arcade machines and thus competitive players had to look at new ways to test themselves at their favorite game, or to decide which player was better than which.
 It was only a matter of time before gamers began to play games for speed, in so called 'speedruns'.

 The idea of a speedrun is generally to finish a game (or portion of it) as quickly as possible.
 Generally this is done on an original console with a regular controller and without using anything to alter the game (i.e. using cheating devices like Game Genie and Action Replay, tilting the cartridge/touching the disc drive or system while the game is being played).
 Otherwise pretty much everything is fair game, including glitches and sequence breaking.
 Some sites dedicated to speedrunning have placed restrictions on certain glitches or timesavers in the past, such as if the player goes out of the game's level boundaries to save time, or if the player abuses the saving/death system in a game in order to effectively warp closer to their next destination, however today a lot of these timesavers are allowed but are placed in different speedrun categories.